 that agencies can use to understand their current CX position, then create a customized recommendations plan that provides recommendations with resources.

-2020 Strategy Update: The work group is now working to enhance the CX website to include online interactive CX assessment and project planning tools, as well as an "Agency Chatbot 'How-To' Guide".
+2021 Strategy Update: The work group has now working enhanced the CX website to include online interactive CX assessment and project planning tools, as well as an "Agency Chatbot 'How-To' Guide".
 Next, the CX work group will be working to create usable insights on the ROI of CX & digital improvements to help make the case for more implementations, as well as a snapshot of a digital agency in 2021.

 Let us know if you would like to join the conversation!
 Contact ACT@iiaba.net.